Emergency

 Whether you’re a natural gas or electric customer with UGI, you can make the most of energy convenience and comfort by following these common sense guidelines.

-Water Heater Safety:
+Water Heater Temperature Safety:

 Ensuring your family’s safety at home is a priority for all of us.
 Setting your water heater to the proper temperature is one way to ensure your family’s safety.
 Your water heater should be turned down from 150°F to 120°F for safety and energy efficiency purposes.
 The chart below shows the impact of improperly set water heater temperatures.